fleetdm/fleet/articles/fleet-4.30.0.md

 ## Granular roles added
 _Available in Fleet Premium and Fleet Ultimate_

 With this update, you can take 🟠 Ownership of Fleet account roles with greater granularity.
-Flett 4.30.0 includes a new user role, `observer+.`
+Fleet 4.30.0 includes a new user role, `observer+.`

 The `observer+` user role extends the observer user role.
 The observer+ user role can edit and run SQL for a given query without saving the query allowing for greater discovery without overriding the original query.
 Users with the `observer+` role can also execute [live queries.](https://fleetdm.com/docs/using-fleet/fleet-ui#run-a-query)
 Vulnerability objects include publication date